Lars-Göran Petrov

-Lars-Göran Petrov (17 February 1972 – 7 March 2021), often abbreviated as L-G or LG Petrov, was a Swedish singer.
-He is best known for his work with death metal band Entombed.
+Lars-Göran Petrov (17 February 1972 – 7 March 2021), often abbreviated as L-G or LG Petrov, was a Swedish vocalist, best known for his work with death metal band Entombed.

 Career

 Petrov's musical career began with his playing drums in Morbid, a Swedish extreme metal band which featured Mayhem vocalist Per Yngve "Dead" Ohlin in its original lineup.

 He soon joined the band Nihilist, the precursor to Entombed.
 In 1991, Petrov was forced to quit Entombed, due to his "making an ill-advised pass" at the girlfriend of Entombed drummer Nicke Andersson.
 In 1992, he returned to Entombed.
-Also in that year he contributed vocals to fellow Swedish death metal band Comecon's debut album Megatrends in Brutality.
+Also in that year, he contributed vocals to fellow Swedish death metal band Comecon's debut album Megatrends in Brutality.

 In 2014, Petrov, along with Olle Dahlstedt, Nico Elgstrand, and Victor Brandt, formed Entombed A.D. after a legal dispute with founding guitarist Alex Hellid over the name Entombed.

-From 2012 until his death he also served as lead vocalist of Firespawn, a death metal supergroup featuring Victor Brandt and members of Necrophobic, Unleashed and Dark Funeral.
+From 2012 until his death, he also served as the lead vocalist of Firespawn, a death metal supergroup featuring Victor Brandt and members of Necrophobic, Unleashed, and Dark Funeral.

 Style and influences

 Petrov was known for his brutal and aggressive death metal delivery, but on occasion showcased a controlled clean baritone, such as on the tracks "Bitter Loss" from Entombed's debut album, Left Hand Path, and on "Death by Impalement" from the Firespawn album The Reprobate.
 Metal Hammer described Petrov's voice as an "utterly unmistakable, glass gargling, slurring belch" as well as "throat shredding".
 Jesse Leach of Killswitch Engage described Petrov's voice as "raw unrefined brutality".

-Petrov has talked about an early admiration for British heavy metal such as Iron Maiden, black metal such as Bathory and Mercyful Fate, and thrash metal such as Voivod.
+Petrov has talked about an early admiration for British heavy metal such as Iron Maiden and Raven, black metal such as Bathory and Mercyful Fate, and thrash metal such as Voivod.